-Entegrus Powerlines Inc. ("Entegrus") owns, operates and manages the assets associated with the distribution of electrical power to approximately 59,000 customers in 17 Southwestern Ontario communities.
+Entegrus Powerlines Inc. ("Entegrus") owns, operates and manages the assets associated with the distribution of electrical power to approximately 59,800 customers in 17 Southwestern Ontario communities.
 The roots of Entegrus extend back to the formation of Chatham Hydro in 1914.

-The communities serviced by Entegrus in 2018 are: Blenheim, Bothwell, Chatham (including a portion of the Township of Raleigh known as the "Bloomfield Business Park"), Dresden, Dutton, Erieau, Merlin, Mount Brydges, Newbury, Parkhill, Ridgetown, Strathroy, Thamesville, Tilbury, Wallaceburg, Wheatley and St. Thomas.
-Additional details are provided in the Entegrus Electricity Distribution Licence (ED-2002-0563).
+The communities serviced by Entegrus in 2019 are: Blenheim, Bothwell, Chatham (including a portion of the Township of Raleigh known as the "Bloomfield Business Park"), Dresden, Dutton, Erieau, Merlin, Mount Brydges, Newbury, Parkhill, Ridgetown, Strathroy, Thamesville, Tilbury, Wallaceburg, Wheatley and St. Thomas.
+Additional details are provided in the Entegrus Electricity Distribution License (ED-2002-0563).

 On April 1, 2018, Entegrus amalgamated with St. Thomas Energy Inc. ("STEI"), a licensed electricity distributor operating within the City of St. Thomas.
 The merged electricity distributor continues as Entegrus.
-The scorecard results discussed herein relate to the combined 2018 results, as if the merger occurred on January 1st as directed by the Ontario Energy Board ("OEB").
+The scorecard results discussed herein relate to the combined 2019 results.